James Pace Early College High School

-James Pace Early College High School is a 5A public high school in Brownsville, Texas (USA).
+James Pace Early College High School is a 5A public high school in Brownsville, Texas, United States.
 It is home to the Criminal Justice and Law Enforcement magnet program for the Brownsville Independent School District.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Pace Vikings compete in the following sports: